discover the power of adi shakti mantra

 As you begin to dive deeper into your yoga practice, you may begin to pick up a few practices outside traditional asana.
 Those familiar with Kundalini yoga may already be well versed in the use of mantras and their benefits.
 However, even if you’ve never practiced Kundalini, the addition of mantras to your practice can be an empowering doorway to spiritual transformation.
 Today, we’ll be exploring the Adi Shakti Mantra.

 There are countless mantras that you could add to your yoga or meditation practice, and choosing the right one for you is a powerful endeavor all on its own.
-But if you’re totally new and seeking some guidance, the Adi Shakti mantra is one of our favorites.
+But if you’re totally new and seeking some guidance, the Adi Shakti mantra is one of my favorites.

 What is the Adi Shakti Mantra?